vfalconi/cache-override/README.md

-# cachebuster
+# Cache Override

 An EE plugin for generating cache-busting URLs.

-cachebuster allows you a flexible means of adding a cache-busting timestamp to your assets, using a customizable pattern parameter.
+Cache Override allows you a flexible means of adding a cache-busting timestamp to your assets, using a customizable pattern parameter.

-cachebuster works a lot like EE's built-in {path} variable in that it outputs a URL based on the provided path, but it comes with a few extra features:
+Cache Override works a lot like EE's built-in {path} variable in that it outputs a URL based on the provided path, but it comes with a few extra features:

 - Using the pattern parameter, you can define how the filename should be rewritten.
 This also allows you to employ [the "revving the filename"](http://www.stevesouders.com/blog/2008/08/23/revving-filenames-dont-use-querystring) technique, placing the timestamp as part of the filename itself, instead of in a query string on the end of the URL.
 - The absolute_url parameter gives you the option of an absolute URL (because let's face it, some of us just prefer absolute URLs).
 (Note: the absolute URL will be based on what you've set as the site URL in your EE configuration.)
-- Because cachebuster's output is only the URL, it can be used to rewrite the filename of any asset you need to cache-bust—CSS, JavaScript, images, JSON, whatever.
+- Because Cache Override's output is only the URL, it can be used to rewrite the filename of any asset you need to cache-bust—CSS, JavaScript, images, JSON, whatever.

 ## Parameters